EvokeMadness/gear-box/README.md

 ## Optional

 - Line the inside of each gear half assembly with batting, felt, or even tool drawer liner.
 Provided with the model is an SVG file with the pattern for this use.
-- Replace the mirrors with a different material like something transparent, or a 3D printed disk in a differing filament.
+- Replace the mirrors with a different material like something transparent, or a 3D-printed disk in a differing filament.

 ## Warnings